Karel Gut: Playing career

 As a player, he won three bronze medals at the Ice Hockey World Championships, first in 1955 where he was voted the tournament's best defenseman, then again in 1957 and in 1959.
 Gut also made three appearances at the Winter Olympics, and six World Cup appearances.

 Coaching career

 In 1964 he retired from his playing career in ice hockey and became an ice hockey coach.

-Between 1973 and 1979 Gut was the coach for the then Czechoslovakia men's national ice hockey team who he lead on to win the gold at the Ice Hockey World Championships in 1976 in Poland and 1977 in Austria.
+Between 1973 and 1979 Gut was the coach for the then Czechoslovakia men's national ice hockey team who he led on to win the gold at the Ice Hockey World Championships in 1976 in Poland and 1977 in Austria.

-In the late 1970s, after having observed Roger Neilson of the Toronto Maple Leafs using ringette rings and concepts during a practice in Canada, Gut went back to Czechoslovakia and introduced and modified these ideas and applied them to the training system for the national mens team's practices, which was then also applied as a training aid for Czechoslovakia's university ice hockey teams.
+In the late 1970s, after having observed Roger Neilson of the Toronto Maple Leafs using ringette rings and concepts during a practice in Canada, Gut went back to Czechoslovakia and introduced and modified these ideas and applied them to the training system for the national men's team's practices, which was then also applied as a training aid for Czechoslovakia's university ice hockey teams.